amcintosh/birthday-bot/README.md

 Create a config file using `/resources/config.edn.sample` as a...well...sample.

-By default birthday-bot will look for load from `/resources/config.edn` or at the file specified in a BIRTHDAY-CONFIG environment variable.
+By default birthday-bot will look for load from `/resources/config.edn`, which is useful if using `lein run` or if it has been compiled with your configuration included, but otherwise you should use `-c FILE` to specify your configuration.

-    $ java -jar birthday-bot-0.1.0-standalone.jar [args]
+    $ java -jar birthday-bot-0.1.0-standalone.jar -c /path/to/config.edn

 We maintain our birthday list with a page in confluence.
 The table has a layout of: